valeriangalliat/photography/2021/2021-10-10-mont-pinacle.md

 !P2760306
 !P2760307-Pano

-Mont Pinnacle also features a big climbing wall with lots of known trad routes (and a handful of sport too).
+Mont Pinacle also features a big climbing wall with lots of known trad routes (and a handful of sport too).
 Might go there with a rope some day!